Sushma-66/Commit-to-SQL/README.md

 Welcome!
 This repo is all about **my adventure learning SQL**.

-After countless videos, courses, and exercises, I realized most ways of learning SQL are **tricky, confusing, and overwhelming** — especially for beginners who, like me, aren’t big fans of numbers or math.
+After countless videos, courses, and exercises, I realized most ways of learning SQL are **tricky, confusing, and overwhelming** — especially for beginners who, like me, aren’t big fans of math.

 I struggled with SQL for a long time.
 HackerRank challenges and online courses left me **confused and frustrated**.
 Something always felt missing.
 So, I decided to create **my own fun, easy, and clear way to learn SQL**.